mechanomi/hunting-unicorns/README.md

 ## License

-Copyright 2016, Noah Slater and contributors.
+Copyright 2016, the project contributors.
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).